canada-ca/ore-ero/README.md

 YAML processing is done using the [js-yaml](https://github.com/nodeca/js-yaml) library.

+##### Testing

+Our JavaScript is unit tested using Cypress.
+Our approach is to load a page that includes the file and run the function from the window object.
+This comes with some isolation risks, but it works well for now.
+The main requirement to test your JS this way is that it needs to be added the global window object.

+ - See The larger `testing` section for more details on getting started with Cypress.
+ - See `assets/js/src/deep-object.js` and `cypress/integration/unit-tests/deep-object.spec.js` for an example of unit testing our JS.
+ - See Cypress' section on [Stubs and Spies](https://docs.cypress.io/guides/guides/stubs-spies-and-clocks.html) for how we can isolate dependant code.

 #### PRB0t - Docker

 You can choose to run PRB0t locally using Docker if you like.
 First, you need to generate a personal access token.